Configure phones at organization level

 3

 Set the desired parameters in the respective sections.
-For more information about these parameters, see Parameters for phone settings on Control Hub on this page.
+For more information about these parameters, see Parameters for phone settings on Control Hub.

 4